ViviLearns2Code/vivilearns2code.github.io/_posts/2021-03-12-diving-into-controller-runtime.md

   return ctrl.Result{}, nil
 }
 ```
-Now that we have our CRD definition and controller logic ready, all that is left for us is to create and run the controller.
+After this, we have to create and run the controller.
 And that's where a new layer of abstraction called the `manager` comes in.

 ## The Manager
 A manager is required to create and start up a controller (there can be multiple controllers associated with a manager).
 The manager needs a kubeconfig and can be provided with many configuration options.
 After creating and configuring the manager, we can add our controller to it.
 Starting the manager also starts all controllers (and other runnables like webhook servers) assigned to it.